PythonDataScience24/Group20_Covid-19-Dashboard/README.md

 The data is imported and simple statistics are calculated.

+The dashboard allows the user to input different countries and regions and select a timeframe.

+According to the user input two line plots are generated which display the number of cases and deaths over the timeframe.

+Additionally he can select whether he wants the data to be normalized.

 ## Background info

 We will create a reporting tool for the Covid-19 situation that outputs the